 I think at this point I returned to my sofa.
 The tides were turning–apparently a different cute guy had noticed me.
 My friend said that he had been asking about me.
 “She’s pretty cute, but…is she okay?”
 Yes, that is me.
 The equivalent of the person you see with a great profile in the cafeteria then they turn head-on and there is a third eyeball in their face and like four teeth coming out of it and a prematurely receding hairline.
 I guess my attempts to blend were not as successful as I thought.
 After that, we had our first pass-outer.
 I was feeling a lot less scared now, just focused on understanding the conventions of the American youth, plus I was friends with pass-outer, so I volunteered to help.
 I walked into the bathroom and saw what looked like a giant inebriated fetus/chipmunk hybrid lying on the floor.
 He was mumbling and looked about as pathetic as I did on the couch.
 We had to take him to the other room for some reason, so we tried to lift him, but he was starting to throw up, so he leapt from our hands and waddled away and his pants fell around his ankles and he just waddled right out of them the rest of the way down the hallway and threw up.

 So by then, the party was almost over, but also not over at all.
 I kept trying to remind myself that this is what fun is supposed to be.
 The penguin waddle, the body hair, the random people trying to kiss each other left and right.
 I finally understood that people inebriate themselves at these things not for recreation or sport, but out of necessity.
 After a series of text messages, I finally convinced original Cute Boy #1 to pick me up and save me.
 I thought of it as an escape, but it ended up really just being a new way for me to end the evening making myself look like a complete imbecile.
 Out of the frying pan and into the ice-cold ocean, naked.
 As in, I met new people I knew even less, and he wanted to skinny-dip.
+(By the way, he did; I did not.
+I covered my eyes and waited on the shore for the peepshow to end.)
 Oh, and even so, he was definitely not on the same page as me in terms of I-like-you-ness.
 That is another story though, so I will leave it for another day.
 All I will say is that after the embarrassment of that, the return to the party was almost a relief.

 My experience at my first party taught me that parties are weird, that I don’t know how to be a youth, and really made me question why I have not yet been medicated.
 I’d currently still rather go swimming (not naked) or roller skating than to a party, but maybe my journey into alcoholism will give me a new perspective.
 Who knows?
 The future awaits.